terrancewh/Whitehead_CSCI2270_FinalProject/README.md

 Terrance Whitehead

 Open issues/bugs:
 For some reason, trying to run the main.cpp, Graph.h, and Graph.cpp file together does not always work.
-I think it is the directories of my folder in codeblocks, so there should be no problem for other users.
+I think it is the directories of my folder in codeblocks (it might have to do with the .o file I was messing around with), so there should be no problem for other users.
 If there are any issues however, use the mainwithcppandh.cpp file and it will work.
 This file always runs for me.